ACTRESS: THANDIE NEWTON

-In 2013 Actress Thandie Newton received THE VOICE OF A WOMAN - WOMEN AS AGENTS OF SOCIAL CHANGE AWARD 2013, for her leadership of a global campaign to bring greater public awareness to sexual violence against women and girls - bringing wider attention to rape being used as a weapon of war.
+In 2013 Actress Thandie Newton received THE VOICE OF A WOMAN - WOMEN AS AGENTS OF SOCIAL CHANGE AWARD, for her leadership of a global campaign to bring greater public awareness to sexual violence against women and girls and rape as a weapon of war.

 Close to Thandie's heart is her work to empower and inspire women and girls, those affected by conflict and victims of rape used as a weapon of war.
 She sits on the Board of Eve Ensler's One Billion Rising, the global mass action campaign movement to end violence against women and girls.